Beehordun/NetworkMonitorManager/README.md

 # NetworkMonitorManager

-An Android library for observing network states as either Livedata or Flow.
+An Android library for observing network connectivity as either Livedata or Flow.

 # Installation